Install Reporting Services native mode report server

 To configure email for subscriptions processing, see E-Mail Settings - Reporting Services Native mode (Configuration Manager) and E-Mail Delivery in Reporting Services.

-To configure Report Manager so you can access it on a report computer to view and manager reports, see Configure a Firewall for Report Server Access and Configure a Report Server for Remote Administration.
+To configure the web portal so you can access it on a report computer to view and manage reports, see Configure a Firewall for Report Server Access and Configure a Report Server for Remote Administration.

 Troubleshoot a Reporting Services Installation

 Configure the Report Server Service Account (SSRS Configuration Manager)

 Configure Report Server URLs (SSRS Configuration Manager)

 Configure a Report Server Database Connection (SSRS Configuration Manager)